Home

 Contact Us

-2010 Colorado Bridge Building Contest Specifications
+2013 Colorado Bridge Building Contest Specifications

 1. Materials

-- The basswood may be notched, cut, sanded or laminated in any manner but must still be identifiable as the original basswood.
+2. The basswood may be notched, cut, sanded or laminated in any manner but must still be identifiable as the original basswood.

-- No other materials may be used.
+4. No other materials may be used.
 The bridge may not be stained, painted, or coated in any fashion with any foreign substance.

 2. Construction

-- The bridge mass shall be no greater than 30.00 grams.
+1. The bridge mass shall be no greater than 28.00 grams.

-- Bridge outer dimensions (see Figure 1):
+2. Bridge outer dimensions (see Figure 1):

-- The bridge must span a gap of 300 mm
+• The bridge must span a gap of 300 mm.

-- The bridge shall be no longer than 400 mm
+• The bridge shall be no longer than 400 mm.

-- The bridge shall be no taller than 180 mm above the support surfaces.
+• The bridge shall be no taller than 60 mm above the support surfaces.

-- Any portion of the structure above or below the loading plane must provide clearance for the application of the loading rod and loading plate at the location specified in Figure 1.
+4. The bridge construction must provide clearance for the application of the loading rod and loading plate at the location specified in Figure 1.

-- The bridge shall include a loading plane to which the testing load will be applied.
+5. The bridge shall include a loading plane to which the testing load will be applied.
 The bridge’s loading plane must be constructed to provide support for the loading plate (see Section 3 below) at the loading point.

 3. Loading